Deltares/hydromt/docs/guides/user_guide/methods_main.rst

-.. _methods_workflows:
+.. _methods_processes:

-Overview methods and workflows
+Overview methods and processes
 ==============================

 Methods and workflows are the engine of HydroMT.
 Methods provide the low-level functionality, only accessible through the Python interface,